gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ## StartExtension directive {#StartExtension}

 Instructs your client to start a specified extension.
-When a StartExtension directive message is returned, have your client start the extension that matches to a specified value.
+When a StartExtension directive message is returned, have your client start the extension that matches a specified value.

 ### Payload field